austindatamanagement/datamigration/LabGuide600.md

 ## Objectives

 - Drop a table from ADWC
-- Import a table using impdp, Datapump.
+- Import a table using impdp, Datapump from object storage.

 ###  **STEP 1**: Delete Table from ADWC.